Frequently asked questions

 10. What are your accommodations for the disabled?

-We have designated handicapped parking along the front of our building next to the sidewalk as well as down in our lower level parking near the Academy entrance.
-All of our facilities are handicap accessible and there is an elevator for those who need to go between our upper and lower levels.
+We have designated parking for the disabled along the front of our building next to the sidewalk as well as down in our lower level parking near the academy entrance.
+All of our facilities are disability accessible and there is an elevator for those who need to go between our upper and lower levels.

 11. What are the services like?